komposter/CommunityPowerEA.com/_docs/signals-and-filters.md

 ### Indicator path and name

-Name of the indicator you want to use.<br/>
+Name of the indicator you want to use.

 If it is located not in the "MQL5\Indicators\" folder, the path should be specified too.

 > For example, if your indicator "SuperTrend.ex5" is in the "MQL5\Indicators\Market\" folder, you should set the **Indicator path and name = "Market\SuperTrend"**.